 But seriously, she’s not just a credit card rep working at an 800 number, she’s also a qualified licensed therapist.
 She got her degree from one of those online schools, but a reputable one that’s owned by Betsy DeVos.
 I did my research.
 You can’t be too careful nowadays, there are a lot of scams out there and people who claim they’re something they’re not.
 Anyway, she’s really smart.
 Plus, she gives me a 10.99% interest rate on my card.

-I told her that on my drive this morning, this ugly ogre of a woman cut me off and how unfair it was because I’m an excellent driver and this woman was a shitty driver and didn’t even care.
+She asked me what my issue was, and I told her that on my drive this morning, this ugly ogre of a woman cut me off and how unfair it was because I’m an excellent driver and this woman was a shitty driver and didn’t even care.
 Plus, she was driving a Volvo… what a hypocrite!

+Well, she’s the credit expert.
 So I asked, “You mean like, buy someone something?” and she replied “Exactly, and make sure you put it on your credit card so you can get that great rate.”
 She explained that when something bad happens to you, if you do something good, it’ll neutralize the hatred you harbor for mankind.

 I mean, that was a little harsh… hatred is a strong word, it’s more like disgust… but anyway, I was skeptical because it’s taken me a long time to build up my resentments.